GlaivePro/Hidevara/README.md

 - What should the default config be?
 - Should config allow repeating the same type of rule?
 It's possible but would make config syntax more complicated.
 - Are there better ways to do this in Laravel?
-- Can we at least avoid tying it all to the app name in Laravel?
 - Can we intercept directly in the Whoopsies `PrettyPageHandler` and make this not Laravel specific?

 ## Change log